Bahinabai: Later life

 In Kolhapur, Bahinabai was exposed to Hari-Kirtana songs and tales from the scripture Bhagavata Purana.
 Here, Bahinabai's husband was gifted a cow, who soon gave birth to a calf.
 Bahinabai reports a spiritual encounter with the calf.
 The calf, in Varkari literature, symbolises a person who has attained the highest state of yogic concentration in the previous birth, but due to some fault, is forced to take birth as a calf.
 The calf followed Bahinabai wherever she went.
-Bahinabai with the calf also attended the Kirtana of the famed swami Jayaram.
+Bahiabai with the calf also attended the Kirtana of the famed swami Jayaram.
 Jayaram patted heads of the calf and Bahinabai.
 When Bahinabai's husband heard of the incident, he dragged Bahinabai by her hair, beat and tied her up in the house.
 Following this, the calf and the cow gave up food and water leading to the former's death.
 At its burial, Bahinabai fainted and lay unconscious for days.
 She awoke with her first vision of the Varkari's patron deity Vithoba and later of her contemporary poet-saint Tukaram.
 Following the incident, she had another vision of the duo that revived her from the sorrow of the calf's death.
 In these visions, Tukaram fed her nectar and taught her the mantra "Rama-Krishna-Hari".
 Thereafter, Bahinabai pronounced Tukaram as her guru.
 In her visions, Tukaram initiated her into the path of bhakti (devotion) and instructed her to recite the name of Vithoba.
 Some people considered her behaviour as a sign of madness, while others considered it a mark of sainthood.

 Bahinabai's husband dissuaded her by saying that she being of a Brahmin, should not listen to the lower caste Shudra Tukaram.
 However, Bahinabai did not find happiness in the life of a dutiful wife and turns to bhakti, at the same time serving her husband.
 As her fame spread, her husband is portrayed to have been jealous of the attention Bahinabai received.
 Her hot-tempered husband is reported to have abused, beaten and confined Bahinabai to the cattle-shed.
 When all methods fail to deter her, he decided to leave Bahinabai, who was three months pregnant at the time.
 However, he could not do so as he suffered a burning limbs sensation lasting a month, on the day of departure.
 Finally, he repented and was convinced of Bahinabai's faith and devotion to God.
 At the same time, Bahinabai realised her neglect of her husband and decided "serving him was more important than devoting herself to (another) god."
 Bahinabai writes:

 I'll serve my husband – he's my god ...